thenikso/angular-inview/README.md

 ```

 The `in-view` attribute must contain a valid [AngularJS expression](http://docs.angularjs.org/guide/expression)
 to work.
-When the DOM element enter or exits the viewport, the expression will
+When the DOM element enters or exits the viewport, the expression will
 be evaluated.
 To actually check if the element is in view, the following data is
 available in the expression: